 My take is that the Internet is the antibody to an increasing virulent and toxic natural world.
-It eliminates physicality--just ask printers, book publishers, musical instrument makers, bricks and mortar retailers, bankers, you name it.
+The internet eliminates physicality--just ask printers, book publishers, musical instrument makers, bricks and mortar retailers, bankers, you name it.
 It eliminates geographical distance.
 Companies in the US compete for contracts in Brazil with companies in Romania and Taiwan.
 The web distributes and flattens expertise.
 Everyone knows everything--or can find out within a couple of clicks.
 There is no premium for exclusivity, because if something can be digitized, it's no longer yours, it's everyone's.
-Including your privacy and most intimate moments.
-Finally, it's an ongoing, perpetual process--we're archiving ourselves 24/7 with every key stroke.
+Including your privacy and your most intimate moments.
+Finally, it's an ongoing, perpetual process--we're archiving ourselves 24/7 with every key stroke, with AI making the machine smarter, more pervasive and determinative.

 Again, why?
 Because we know on a profoundly deep subconscious level that without profound change, human life (and tragically, our plant and animal friends) are not viable in their current state.
 I can think of no better explanation for the inexplicable times we're living in.
 The emergence of shrieking nationalism and religious zealotry is on the fight side of the pendulum; the rapid adoption of text messaging, Instagram and new digital vocabularies that are replacing body language and the written word are on the flight side.
 I'm admittedly freewheeling and academically way over my skis here, but the trend is compelling and hard to miss.

-If history is any predictor, this change ultimately will be breathtakingly rapid and likely bloody.
-If the US Government's recent climate report is at all accurate, we have about 20 years before things really hit the fan, with no consensus or political will to begin to effective tackle the myriad challenges we're facing.
-Which leaves us with the Trump Circus, Kardashians, kittens and the Darwin Awards--of which all of us seem to be viable, yet unwitting contestants.
+If history is any predictor, this wrenching change ultimately will be breathtakingly rapid and likely deadly.
+Institutions will fall, economies fail and be rethought, populations redistributed.
+The interstitial period between where we are now and what will ultimately be viable for mankind is likely to be bloody and unstable.
+It's happening right now.
+If the US Government's recent climate report is at all accurate, we have about 20 years before things really hit the fan, with no consensus or political will to begin to effectively tackle the myriad challenges we're facing.
+Which leaves us with the Trump Circus, Kardashians, kitten videos and the Darwin Awards--of which all of us seem to be viable, yet unwitting contestants.
 Happy New Year!